Josh Smith Player Props: Rangers vs. Giants

 Josh Smith At The Plate

-- Smith is hitting .215 with six doubles, four home runs and 17 walks.
+- Smith has six doubles, four home runs and 18 walks while hitting .209.

-- He has hit a home run in four games this year (7.1%), leaving the park in 2.5% of his plate appearances.
+- In 7.0% of his games this year, he has gone deep, and 2.4% of his trips to the plate.

-- In seven games this season, Smith has picked up an RBI, with more than one RBI once.
+- Smith has driven in a run in seven games this year (12.3%), including one multiple-RBI game.

-- He has scored in 30.4% of his games this year, with two or more runs scored in 8.9%.
+- He has scored in 17 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.